-- 1. Serve as the district's primary contact for harassment, intimidation, and bullying of a student.
-If any district staff member receives allegations in a written report of harassment, intimidation, or bullying that indicate a potential violation of Policy 3207, that staff member must promptly notify the district compliance officer. - 2.
-Provide support and assistance to the principal or designee in resolving complaints; - 3.
-Receive copies of all Incident Reporting Forms, discipline Referral Forms, and letters to parents providing the outcomes of investigations. - 4.
+- 1. Serve as the district's primary contact for harassment, intimidation, and bullying.
+If the allegations in a written report of harassment, intimidation or bullying indicate a potential violation of Policy 3207, the district staff member who receives the report must promptly notify the district compliance officer. - 2.
+Provide support and assistance to the principal or designee in resolving complaints;

+- 3. Receive copies of all Incident Reporting Forms, discipline Referral Forms, and letters to parents providing the outcomes of investigations. - 4.
 Communicate with the school district's designated civil rights compliance coordinator.
-If a written report of harassment, intimidation, or bullying of a student indicates a potential violation of the district's nondiscrimination policy [Policy 3210], or if during the course of an investigation, the district becomes aware of a potential violation of the district's civil rights compliance coordinator.
-At that time, the compliance officers must promptly notify the district's civil rights complianent that their complaint will proceed under both this policy/procedure and the nondiscrimination policy/procedure.
+If a written report of harassment, intimidation, or bullying indicates a potential violation of the district's nondiscrimination policy [Policy 3210], or if during the course of an investigation, the district becomes aware of a potential violation of the district's nondiscrimination policy, the compliance officer must promptly notify the district's civil rights compliance coordinator.
+At that time, the compliance officers must promptly notify the complianant that their complaint will proceed under both this policy/procedure and the nondiscrimination policy/procedure.
 The investigation and response timeline for the nondiscrimination procedure begin when the school district knows or should have known that a written report or investigation or Harassment, Intimidation, or Bullying involves a potential violation of the district's nondiscrimination policy; - 5.
 Be familiar with the use of the student information system.
 The compliance officer may use this information to identify patterns of behavior and areas of concern; - 6.
 Ensure implementation of the policy and procedure by overseeing the investigative processes, including ensuring that investigations are prompt, impartial, and thorough; - 7.
-Assess the training needs of staff and students to ensure successful implementation throughout the district, and ensure staff receive annual training.

-- 8. Provide the OSPI School Safety Center with notification of policy or procedure updates or changes on an annual basis. - 9.
-In cases where, despite school efforts, a targeted student experiences harassment, intimidation, or bullying that threatens the student's health and safety, the compliance officer will facilitate a meeting between district staff and the child's parents/guardians to develop a safety plan to protect the student. - 10.
-The district will provide updated names and contact information to OSPI after a change of the district's HIB Compliance Officer.
+Assess the training needs of staff and students to ensure successful implementation throughout the district, and ensure staff receive annual fall training. - 8.
+Provide the OSPI School Safety Center with notification of policy or procedure updates or changes on an annual basis. - 9.
+In cases where, despite school efforts, a targeted student experiences harassment, intimidation, or bullying that threatens the student's health and safety, the compliance officer will facilitate a meeting between district staff and the child's parents/guardians to develop a safety plan to protect the student.